Persistent poverty

 Impact of the coronavirus (COVID-19) pandemic

 The Understanding Society Survey suspended face-to-face interviews in March 2020 and switched to a web-first approach.
 This changed was associated with lower response rates for some groups with weights adjusted accordingly.
-Caution is advised when making comparisons between Waves 11 and 12 (data collected between 2019 and 2021) and prior waves.
+From April 2022, face-to-face interviewing was resumed for a small part of the sample.
+Caution is advised when making comparisons between Waves 11 to 13 (which include data collected between 2020 and 2022) and prior waves.